roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

  "This is just so fucking hot" he said to her and then he bent forward and whispered, "And we are going to be doing a lot of this from now on."

  Whatever she was going to say was lost when the Asian grabbed her head and pulled it back to his cock.
 "Come on lady, suck me off" he said as David began to pound his cock into her asshole.
-Report_Story #1